CTBT/dotnet_basics_2/readme.md

 builder.Services.AddScoped<IPokemonService, ...
 ```

-Level 8 - ⭐⭐⭐⭐⭐⭐⭐⭐ We learned how to use app configuration to configure our app for deployment environments
+Level 8 completed - ⭐⭐⭐⭐⭐⭐⭐⭐ We learned how to use app configuration to configure our app for deployment environments

-## Task 9 Write a first test
+## Level 9 Write a first test
 - Add a xunit test project for the PokemonLib and create a refrence to it
 - Add a first test

-Level 9 - ⭐⭐⭐⭐⭐⭐⭐⭐⭐ We learned how write and run tests for our code
+Level 9 completed - ⭐⭐⭐⭐⭐⭐⭐⭐⭐ We learned how write and run tests for our code

+## Level 10 - Build your own UI with Blazor
+- Add a Blazor Web App "PokemonPage" to your solution (RenderMode: Server, Interactivity Location: Global)
+- Create a razor page that calls the IPokemonService.GetPokemonListAsync() method to display a list of pokemons and provide a search functionality
+- Create a razor page that calls the IPokemonService.GetDetails() method to display pokemon detail information
+- Bonus: Display the pokemon sprite by using it´s id: ``https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/other/home/{id}``

+Hints:
+- Use the ``@inject`` directive to make the pokemon service available to your component by injecting the dependency
+- You can always use the ``@`` to reference variables
+- Event handlers can be implemented by using ``@onchange``, ``@oninput`` and other directives inside your html tags

 # Further things to know (to be continued)
 - How to use different testing strategies